Last updated: 28MAY2021 (see Changelog for details)

 Setting the time zone

 Setting the system clock is not super simple on the RG351V, but it is important for games like Pokémon or Animal Crossing, which use the system clock to determine the time in the game.
+This process is only required for the stock EmuELEC firmware that ships with the device; all other firmwares have time zone options within their settings.

 Connect to the internet to set the date and general time.
 You’ll notice that the time zone won’t match your current time zone — it will be set to the Shanghai time zone.
 Connect to your device using WiFi FTP (the same method used when connecting to your device to manually add themes), then go to /storage/.config/emuelec/configs/emuelec.conf, and open that file with a text editor.
 Find this text string: